 Presently, the best Registered Investment Vehicle remains to be the RRSP, where there are clear guidelines and reporting requirements set out in the Tax Treaty.
 This means tax savings, without extraordinarily high reporting requirements as in the case of the TFSA.

 At this point, it is uncertain as to what stance the IRS will take on TFSAs moving forward, however, as the growth of these accounts continue to their current exponential growth in value, we expect (and hope) for a formalized method of reporting in the future.
 Until then, and at least for the next few years, we are recommending that our US clients not invest in their TFSA accounts, as the cost of reporting greatly exceeds the benefit.

 While this article serves as a guideline to current rules, it is clear that the treatment of Registered Investment Accounts continues to be an ever-changing landscape, as Governments on either side of the border try to incentivize personal savings and investment.
-As you plan for retirement and your future, it is critical to keep up to date with current tax laws to ensure that your savings remain yours, rather than Uncle Sam’s.
+As you plan for retirement and your future, it is critical to keep up to date with current tax laws (including RRSP Withdrawals for non-residents) to ensure that your savings remain yours, rather than Uncle Sam’s.

 When you live in the US, tax day is simple: April 15th!
 When you move abroad, it’s not so straightforward!
 Learn about all the expat deadlines and extensions you need to know to file.